Current Region:

 euConsent

-The Age Verification Providers Association is playing a leading role within the euCONSENT consortium appointed by the European Commission to develop the infrastructure required to facilitate online age verification and parental consent across the continent.
+The Age Verification Providers Association is played a leading role within the euCONSENT consortium appointed by the European Commission to develop the infrastructure required to facilitate online age verification and parental consent; this work continued, demonstrating an updated technical approach, with funds from Safe Online.

 The aim of euCONSENT was to design an age verification solution based on the views of children from across Europe, and guided by leading child rights’ experts: Professor Sonia Livingstone of LSE and Professor Simone van der Hof of the University of Leiden.
 Backed by a legal team at Aston University, coordinated by Abhilash Nair, the Association also drew on the expertise of its members.
 We relied on input from these leading academic figures in the field and the outcome of primary research with children from multiple Member States (developed by Revealing Reality) to define the business requirements and functionality of the new system.